 - A viral post on a site like Reddit

 If you publish a monthly magazine and each issue includes 50 articles, every year you have content for 600 free blog posts or 600 premium website articles that remain behind a paywall in an archived online magazine library.
 Or a mix of both.

 4. Figure out how you’re going to sell sponsorship advertising on every platform.

 In our 5 Hugely Profitable Multiplatform Sponsorship Advertising Models post, we discuss the differences between different types of ad models publishers are using.
-Our favorite is SEA (selling entire zones of your website to large advertisers), but we find advertorials combined with web magazines are a great addition to multiplatform advertising growth.
+We like the concept of SEA (selling entire zones of your website to large advertisers), and we find advertorials combined with web magazines are a great addition to multiplatform advertising growth.